 Chairman, Andy Rebar called the regular meeting of the Decatur Township Supervisors to order with the salute to the flag.
-A roll call of members showed Chairman, Andy Rebar, Vice – Chairman, Rita Sankey, Supervisor Richard Yarger, and Secretary, Pamela Peters in attendance.
+A roll call of members showed Chairman, Andy Rebar, Supervisor Richard Yarger, and Secretary, Pamela Peters in attendance.
+Vice – Chairman, Rita Sankey, was absent.

-MINUTES: Andy Rebar motioned to approve the July 18, 2017, regular meeting minutes.
-Rita Sankey seconded the motion.
+MINUTES: Andy Rebar motioned to approve the October 17, 2017, regular meeting minutes.
+Richard Yarger seconded the motion.
 A vote showed all supervisors voting yes.
 There were no public comments.

-TREASURER’S REPORTS: Rita Sankey motioned and Richard Yarger seconded to approve the Treasurer’s Reports, as presented.
+TREASURER’S REPORTS: Andy Rebar motioned and Richard Yarger seconded to approve the Treasurer’s Reports, as presented.
 A vote showed all supervisors voting yes.
 There were no public comments.

-ADMINISTRATIVE ACTION: Rita Sankey motioned and Andy Rebar seconded to pay the bills for August 2017 as presented.
+ADMINISTRATIVE ACTION: Andy Rebar motioned and Richard Yarger seconded to pay the bills for November 2017 as presented.
 A vote showed all supervisors voting yes.
 There were no public comments.

 OLD BUSINESS: None.

-NEW BUSINESS: Andy Rebar motioned and Richard Yarger seconded to approve up to six officials from Decatur Township to attend the Clearfield County Association of Township Officials Fall Convention on October 6, 2017 at the Gethsemane United Methodist Church.
+NEW BUSINESS: Andy Rebar motioned and Richard Yarger seconded to approve the Glenn O. Hawbaker, Inc. invoice for the paving project amounting to $55,333.02.
 A vote showed all supervisors voting yes.
 There were no public comments.

-Andy Rebar motioned and Rita Sankey seconded to authorize the advertisement of bids for 500 tons more or less of anti-skid for the 2017 - 2018 winter season.
+Andy Rebar presented the 2018 Budget.
+Andy Rebar motioned and Richard Yarger seconded to tentatively adopt the proposed budget and approve the expenditure for advertising the 2018 budget.
 A vote showed all supervisors voting yes.
 There were no public comments.

 ORD Sewer Authority – No report.